UBCSailbot/raye-network-table/projects/README.md

 Sends changes to sensor data in the network table to the NUC.

 ## BBB Rockblock Listener
-WIP.
 Sends/receives data over iridium satellite network via a serial connection to Rockblock+.

 ## Land Satellite Listener